 The program fee varies from program to program.
 However, the following items are included in the program fees:

 • 24/7 program support

-Please note that for Summer Abroad programs than have on-campus components, students are required to find their own housing arrangements.
+Please note that for Summer Abroad programs with on-campus components students are required to find their own housing arrangements.
 The fee for some programs may also include program-related meals, group transportation, guest lectures, etc.

 In addition to the fees (program fee and tuition) applied to your CalCentral account, you will be responsible for additional expenses such as airline tickets and other out-of-pocket personal costs not covered by the program.
 The following items are universally excluded from the program fee for all Summer Abroad programs:

 • Personal expenses (souvenirs, individual daily transportation, emergency expenses, medical expenses, toiletries, etc.)

 • Additional meals outside of the provided meals (if applicable)

 For more information about what expenses are included in a specific program, contact program staff.